Stone cairn on a grassy hill with a red flag.

-Runecairn Design: Hacking Cairn into a Dark Souls TTRPG
+Runecairn Design: Hacking Cairn into a Dark Souls TTRPG.

 With Wardensaga coming out later this month, I want to look back on some of my design decisions for Runecairn.
 Partly as critical self-reflection but also to walk you through some of my reasonings and choices.
 I started with a goal of making a Dark Souls tabletop roleplaying game.